John Wood Warter: Family

 Warter visited Robert Southey at Greta Hall, before travelling to Scandinavia, and became engaged to his eldest daughter, Edith May Southey (1804–1871).
 They were married at Keswick on 15 January 1834.
 Her brother Cuthbert was sent to study with Warter, to prepare him for entry to Oxford.
 This did not go well.
 Firstly, Warter had two other pupils, who were found unattractive.
 And Cuthbert failed to gain a place at Christ Church, Oxford.
 He was able to enter Queen's College, but it was dominated by students from the north of England, whom Warter considered "sadly unpolished".

 The physician John Southey Warter (1840–1866) was their second son; he was one of those who attempted to rationalise the taking of a case history.
 He wrote Observation in Medicine (1865).
-His elder brother, Henry de Grey Warter (born 1837), was a Royal Artillery officer.
+His elder brother, Henry de Grey Warter (1837–1889), was a Royal Horse Artillery officer.
+He married in 1880 Anna Louisa Walton, and the couple had a daughter Ellen Anneth and a son Henry de Grey Warter (1885–1917) of the Royal Flying Corps, killed in action.
+The stage manager Richard Barker (1834–1903), birth name also Henry de Grey Warter, was a nephew of John Wood Warter, son of his younger brother Henry de Grey Warter JP (1807–1884).

 Warter died on 21 February 1878, and was buried with his wife in West Tarring churchyard.